craftr-build/craftr-build-4.x/doc/package.md

 *Required*.
 The name of the loader.
 This can be an arbitrary string.
 Later in the build script, you can check the `loader` variable and compare the `loader.name` member to find which loader succeeded.

+### main

+*Optional*.
+The name of the build script.
+Usually you don't need/want to set this field.
+The default value is `"Craftrfile"`.

+### project_dir

+*Optional*.
+A relative path the alters the `project_dir` variable in the Craftr build script.
+This influences the way the `local()` built-in function behaves.
+For more information on built-in functions, see the [Builtins documentation](builtins.md).

+Note that you usually want this field to be set to `".."` if you are using the nested project structure.
+The `craftr startpackage` command has a `-n/--nested` option which creates a nested project structure and also sets this `project_dir` field.